 The Science program covers topics in the physical, earth and life sciences.
 The units are thematic and integrated into the math, social studies, and language arts program.
 Topics studied are The Scientific Method and Measurement, Biomes, Ecology, Magnetism and Electricity, and Ideas and Inventions.
 The ‘hands on,‘ inquiry based investigations help to develop critical thinking skills, to develop an understanding of the use and application of the science processes, and to encourage scientific thought.
 Students enjoy reflections, sharing discoveries, and presenting information learned through classroom displays and science fairs.

 The Social Studies program encourages the acquisition of information through inquiry.
 Audio-visual and Information Technology skills are incorporated into this program.
-Themes studied are Friendship, and Maps and Globe.
+Themes studied are Friendship, Maps and Globe and Communities Around the World.
 Ideas and Inventions, Biomes, and Ecology are studied both from a social and science perspective.
 All themes integrate with the Language Arts program.
 Class, group, and individual projects/ presentations are methods used for the students to review and to display information learned.

 The following classes are taught to JAIS students by specialist teachers: physical education, music, art, Spanish or French and swimming.